lunarc/lunarc_docs/docs/manual/manual_quick_reference.md

 ## Test queues

-On Alarik, it is possible to request extra high priority to run short tests (maximum 1h) using at most 2 nodes using
+On COSMOS, it is possible to request extra high priority to run short tests (maximum 1h) using at most 2 nodes using

     #SBATCH --qos=test

-Floating reservations are used to free two nodes every second hour between 8.00 and 20.00 to reduce the queue time for test jobs, which means that a shorter walltime increases likelihood of an earlier start.
-Only two such test jobs are allowed to run at the same time.

-On Erik, there is one two-GPU node reserved for tests (maximum 1 h) in a partition of its own, which is specified with

-    #SBATCH -p test

 It is not allowed to submit long series of jobs to a test queue.